Unsent /un-sent/ 1. To have failed so badly on a route you had previously climbed that you negate your redpoint. 2. A humor column.

 Food doesn’t do you any good if it’s stashed away in a pack.
 Luckily, your chalkbag is the perfect french-fry container.
 Just reach back and grab some fries any time you need a pick-me-up on route.
-Bonus: The chalk absorbs the grease.
+Bonus: The grease helps chalk stick to your hands.

 On the Summit: Beer

 When you need energy fast, your body turns to carbohydrates, and beer is a liquid carb.
 Drink a lot of beer on the summit, when your carb stores are depleted but you still face a lengthy descent.
 Remember: The summit is only halfway!